January 26, 2010

 Haleem

-حلیم Haleem/Halim is a favorite traditional meal in Iran and it's usually served for breakfast.
-The main ingredients for haleem are wheat and meat ( beef, lamb, or turkey).
-Haleem is a hearty and filling morning meal that is cooked slowly and requires some patience.
+حلیم Haleem (Halim) is a beloved traditional meal in Iran, most often enjoyed for breakfast.
+Its main ingredients for haleem are wheat and meat, typically beef, lamb, or turkey.
+This hearty, filling dish is cooked slowly and requires both time and patience.
 In Iran, some restaurants serve haleem in the early hours of the morning or sell it as take-out.
-Some cooks insist on cooking haleem the old-fashioned way by cooking the wheat and stirring it all night long to have it ready for the hungry early risers.
-However, thanks to modern technology, which has brought about food processors and hand mixers, we can make haleem much faster.
+Many traditional cooks still prepare it the old-fashioned way, simmering the wheat and stirring it through the night so it's ready for the early risers.
+Fortunately, thanks to modern kitchen, tools like food processors and hand mixers, making haleem has become much easier and faster.

-Growing up in the south of Iran, I would witness the vast fields of wheat every spring and the harvesting of crops months later.
-I wish my New York-born and raised children could experience and witness the process of ground cultivation by hard-working farmers, and observe the blossoming wheat sprouts and the harvesting and all the work and effort that goes into it all.
-That has been an amazing childhood memory that has helped keep me connected with nature ever since and makes me appreciate what the earth generously offers us each season and in every corner of the world.
+Growing up in the south of Iran, I often watched vast fields of wheat turn golden under the spring sun and later witnessed the harvest months afterward.
+I wish my New York-born and raised children could experience that same process, the dedication of the farmers cultivating the land, the first tender sprouts, and the satisfaction of harvest time.
+Those childhood memories keep me deeply connected to nature and make me appreciate what the earth so generously offers us each season, wherever we may live.

 The children of Adam are limbs from one body